gvwilson/sensibleadventures/misc/bear-02.md

 frame.
 "Should have moved along ages since, before we were either born.
 Why's he coming stronger?
 And how?"

-Prince Lormay straightened up.
+Prince Thokmay straightened up.
 "Whatever is giving him the strength to stay in this world can't bode well for this town.
 I'll include a note to my father's magicians in my letter and ask for advice."
 He took a deep breath and let it out with a whoosh.
 "I'll do that now.
 It's not